Lebanon, Indiana: Education

-The city has a lending library, the Lebanon Public Library, which was established as a Carnegie library with an initial grant of $15,000 in 1903.
+The Lebanon Public Library was established as a Carnegie library with an initial grant of $15,000 in 1903.

 Economy

 Major employers in Lebanon include Lebanon Community School Corporation; the U.S. headquarters of German power tools company Festool and of Canadian specialty foods manufacturer Skjodt-Barrett; manufacturing plants for Hendrickson International, DS Smith, Kuraray, Kauffman Engineering, Maplehurst Bakeries, and D-A Lubricant Company; distribution centers for CNH Parts & Services, Subaru of America, Continental Tire the Americas, and Hachette Book Group USA; and health care and medical facilities operated by Witham Health Services.

 Lebanon is also the site of LEAP Research and Innovation District, an economic development initiative involving over 9,000 acres of land that will be allocated for technological and manufacturing projects.
 The area will be able to employ around 50,000 workers upon completion.
 Among the investments at LEAP is a $9 billion facility for Eli Lilly and Company that will produce active pharmaceutical ingredients for the antidiabetic medication Tirzepatide starting in late 2026.